astridx/meinblog/content/posts/cassiopeia/22cassiopeia-navbar-bootstrap.en.md

 Cassiopia is a Bootstrap 5 template.
 But the navigation works with MetisMenu.
-If you are familiar with Bootstrap and want to customize the navigation, you will run into problems every now and then.
+If you are familiar with Bootstrap and want to customize the navigation, you will run into problems every now and then.<!-- \index{navigation} -->

 I created an override which adds the essential Bootstrap classes and attributes.